-Net Operating Income
+Find Property's Net Operating Income

 Net operating income is the annual profit an investment property generates before accounting for loan payments or income taxes.
 NOI equals estimated annual rental income minus estimated annual operating expenses, which include items such as property taxes, utilities and maintenance costs.

-Estimating Income Taxes
+Estimate Apartment Building's Income Taxes

 For example, assume you estimate you will have $110,000 in NOI, $40,000 in annual interest expense, $30,000 in depreciation and a 30 percent tax rate.
 Your apartment's taxable income would be $110,000 minus $40,000 minus $30,000, which equals $40,000.
 Your income tax expense would be $40,000 multiplied by 30 percent, or 0.3, which equals $12,000.

 Calculate After-Tax Cash Flow

 After-tax cash flow is the cash you pocket annually after paying all of your apartment building's expenses and taxes.
-After-tax cash flow equals NOI minus loan payments -- including principal and interest -- minus tax expense.
+After-tax cash flow equals NOI minus loan payments – including principal and interest – minus tax expense.

 Knowing the effects of depreciation can help you determine whether an apartment building will generate enough cash flow to meet your investment objective.
 For example, if you need an investment property to generate at least $45,000 in annual after-tax cash flow, the benefits of depreciation would help the property from the previous example meet that aspect of your criteria.
-Without depreciation, your income tax expense in the example would be higher and your after-tax cash flow would not meet your objective.
+Without depreciation, your income tax expense in the example would be higher, and your after-tax cash flow would not meet your objective.